This is story of a stranger that became a lover, then a stranger again.

 Of the feelings never told?

-The night before I was set to leave town for two months to city where she knew I had another lover, that I secretly kept to temper my feelings, we spent the whole night making love and when day broke we stayed in bed laughing, talking, and loving until it was dark out again.
-I as rose, bare, to throw my life into suitcases I felt the weight of time and miles bear down on me.
+Its the night I am to leave town for two months to city where she knows I have another lover.
+A lover I kept just to temper my feelings for her.
+We spend the night making love.
+No corner of my bed left untouched.
+When the day broke we stayed in bed laughing, talking, and loving until it was dark out again.
+I as rose, bare, to throw my life into suitcases I felt the weight of time and miles weigh on me.
 I had spent my two years in Nashville always trying to leave.
 I couldn’t peel my eyes off her.
 Her makeup was gone and the curls that usually hung in her face were pinned back.
-I could really see her and it was first moment I wanted to stay.
-As I drove away from her into the twilight the song bloom came on and it brought my heart to its knees.
+I could really see her, and it was first moment I wanted to stay.
+I drove away from her still.
+Sleepless, I steered into the twilight until the song bloom pulled me from my trance.

 When the evening pulls the sun down,